-A 15 Year-Old Has Been Arrested For Possible Connection To Serial Rapes In Dallas
+A 15-Year-Old Has Been Arrested For Possible Connection To Serial Rapes In Dallas

 — Dallas Police Dept (@DallasPD) November 30, 2018

-Apparently the police were able to collect DNA evidence from the crimes in Dallas, Texas.
-This DNA evidence is believed to be linked to two other sexual assaults that were committed in Bossier City, Louisiana back in March and April, according to reports.
+The police were able to collect DNA evidence from the crimes in Dallas, Texas.
+This DNA evidence is believed to be linked to two other sexual assaults that were committed in Bossier City, Louisiana, in March and April, according to reports.
 If police find these cases are in fact tied together, and the young man is found guilty, authorities say the 15 year-old will face charges in the Louisiana rapes as well.

-What’s more, the police are now looking into the slaying of 23 year-old Maria Ezquerro, who was found dead from “homicidal violence” at her Preston Lane apartment this past Tuesday night, around 9:00 p.m.
+The police are now looking into the slaying of 23-year-old Maria Ezquerro, who was found dead from “homicidal violence” at her Preston Lane apartment this past Tuesday night.
 Police believe her murder to be linked to the serial rapes, though they have yet to determine if Ezquerro was indeed sexually assaulted, stated Deputy Chief Thomas Castro.

-The Deputy also came forward at a conference just yesterday, remarking that until this week, the 15 year-old had not even been on the police’s radar.
+The deputy also came forward at a conference just yesterday, remarking that until this week, the 15-year-old had not even been on the police’s radar.
 According to Castro, “some technology” led the authorities to their current suspect.
 He did not elaborate.